conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 ### The Fast Flow Flywheel Helps Product Leaders

-- **Reveal where friction hides** - Use the Flow Signals Radar to surface structural misalignments that slow delivery or dilute ownership.
+- **Reveal where friction hides** - Use the Flow Friction Radar to surface structural misalignments that slow delivery or dilute ownership.
 - **Connect outcomes to team boundaries** - User Needs Mapping helps you shape teams around real capabilities and strategic bets.
 - **Co-create smarter decisions** - Flow Clinics give you a space to align with engineering and design leaders around shared constraints and goals.